venkata14/wshl/src/routes/(blog-article)/srfc-medicaid/+page.md

   import PhoneNumber from "$lib/components/molecules/PhoneNumber.svelte" import {siteBaseUrl} from "$lib/data/meta"

-  const resourceTextDescription = `Here is the resource you requested regarding Malta Dental and Medical Clinic.
+  const resourceTextDescription = `Here is the resource you requested regarding the MI Bridges Medicaid Application.

 Go to this webpage for more info: ${siteBaseUrl + "srfc-medicaid"}`
 </script>